Matlab in Biopsychology and Neuroscience

 The course will teach the basics of Matlab and introduce tools that are often used in Psychology and Neuroscience.
 You will learn the skills needed to understand existing Matlab code and to develop your own Matlab programs.

-Note: The course will only run half a semester, and be followed-up by an associated practical course in Psychophysics (see below).
+Note: The course will run for the first half of the semester (see Dates).
+The course will be followed-up by an associated practical course in Psychophysics (see below).

 Who should attend?

 - Anyone who wants to get a beginners introduction to Matlab.

 - 1st year Masters students in Biology and Psychology.